omnius45467/geekwise-alexa-course/src/app/markdown/day_5/day_5.md

 ```

 Notice I tried to cover a lot of different use cases.
 You can modify them as you wish, these are mainly for demonstration purposes.

+5. The next big thing that we need to do is zip up the package and send it over to lambda.
+Remember the command to do this? `grunt lambda_package`.
+We will also need to setup the lambda function to prepare for this.
+Go to your Lambda account and create a new function.

+6. Now we will setup the skill itself in the Amazon Developer Portal.

+If step `5` and `6` seem a little obscure check back on day `3` for the walk through.
+But remember this time we will be uploading a zip file of our code.